aristanetworks/avd-workshops/workshops/git.md

 Now that we are satisfied with our hostnames changes we can merge branch `update-hostnames` into `main`.

 First, switch back to the `main` branch and notice the hostnames go back to the original name.
 Why did that happen?
-Remember we never modifed the original copy `main` branch.
+Remember we never modified the original copy `main` branch.
 This is a different version of the file.
 Once we merge the `update-hostnames` branch into `main`, then both copies will be the same.

 ``` bash
 git switch main